alejandrogarces/SOC_DCDistribution/README.md

 Optimal power flow in DC distribution systems using a second-order cone model.

-This simple scrip requires numpy, pandas and cvxpy
+This simple script requires numpy, pandas and cvxpy